 CIN and ACO are two small acronyms for two very large concepts.
-In the healthcare industry, especially as it relates to Medicare payments, there is an increasing demand for higher quality of care and lower costs.
-Those two ideas do not always play nice.
+In the health care industry, especially as it relates to Medicare payments, there is an increasing demand for a higher quality of care and lower costs.
+Those two ideas do not always play nicely.
 A single physician’s office would struggle to drastically reduce costs and upgrade care outcomes at the same time.
 As part of a larger group or network, however, the impossible becomes possible.

 Tracking and documentation are key to the success of an ACO.
 Using technology solutions such as big data analytics and EMR reporting systems, ACO members can keep a pulse on the success of the program and make adjustments as needed.
 ACOs that fail this due diligence may have to drop out of the MSSP.